Day 1 UK - Bangkok

 Day 9 Chiang Mai

 We've got a great day planned today, as we head to the Elephant Nature Park, just an hour's drive out of Chiang Mai.
 The sanctuary is home to many of these majestic creatures, which roam free in this rural setting.
-You'll learn all about how the elephants are rescued and get the chance to feed them from a special viewing platform.
+You'll learn all about how the elephants are rescued, and get the chance to feed them from a special viewing platform.

-After a buffet lunch, we'll head to the river where we can see these gentle creatures as they bathe and play in the water.
+After a buffet lunch we'll head to the river where we can see these gentle creatures as they bathe and play in the water.

 Day 10 Chiang Mai - Cha-Am

 After breakfast we'll transfer to Chiang Mai airport for our flight back to Bangkok.
 Upon arrival we'll transfer to the laid-back coastal resort of Cha-Am, our base for the next three nights.
 Your hotel is set beside a long sandy beach and the rest of the day is free for you to relax and enjoy this lovely location.
+Upgrade to a Deluxe room at a supplement of £80 per person and overlooking the pool area and the beach beyond.
+These are on a request, please call for detailsMeals included: B,D

 Day 11 Cha-Am - at Leisure